CABLE-LSM/CABLE/documentation/docs/user_guide/tutorial/compilation.md

     If you change the files in `.tmp/` directly, the next build will not pick up these changes and will overwrite them.

 One of the features of the build process is that only source files which are modified are re-built, followed by their dependents.
-This is possible because the .''tmp'' directory is overwritten by the build script, preserving timestamps of the source files from their original location.
+This is possible because the `.tmp/` directory is overwritten by the build script, preserving timestamps of the source files from their original location.

+### Cleaning the build

+From time to time, it might be useful to clean a previous build completely and restart the build from scratch.
+This is required when switching between serial and parallel builds.

+To clean the build, you need to run:

+    ./build3.sh clean